-Which image and Description does Facebook pick from your Post PageFacebook regularly scrapes your page and caches the data to your servers.
-They look for meta data information(Opengraph tags and others) in your post page.
-The meta data can explicitly specify the image and the description to use when the page is shared.If Facebook doesn’t find any meta data, then their Algorithms will fetch some description and image from your Page.
+Which image and Description does Facebook pick from your Post PageFacebook regularly scrapes your page and caches the data to their servers.
+They look for meta data information(OpenGraph tags and others) in your post page.
+The meta data can explicitly specify the image and the description to use when the page is shared.If Facebook doesn’t find any meta data, then their algorithms will fetch some description and image from your Page.
 Facebook shows a wrong description or image when their Algorithms are not able to fetch the correct image and description from your Post Page.

 We will solve both of these issues using two different techniques.

 1. Fixing the Wrong Image Problem.You might have noticed that comment avatars, and other irrelevant images from your sidebars come up when you share the post on Facebook .
 The solution to this is to specify the image in the page meta data.
 We will be using open graph tags for the same.

 Go to Template > Edit HTML and just above

 <b:if cond='data:blog.postImageUrl'> <meta expr:content='"" + data:blog.postImageUrl' property='og:image'/> <b:else/> <meta content='http://2.bp.blogspot.com/-erTXCq61ULM/TmHYAQBZ0GI/AAAAAAAACCs/6cBX54Dn6Gs/s200-c/default.png' property='og:image'/> </b:if>